Cycling in Correze & The Auvergne

 The Dordogne River and Lot

-There is more great riding in the valley with the possibility to add some climbs and descents for more enthusiastic cyclists towards home.
-Riders who don’t want to cycle the last climb home can take our mini bus.
-Days rides can be arranged (with a 45m drive in the mini bus) a little further afield to visit towns such as Carennac and UNESCO listed Rocamadour in the Lot.
+For riders who don’t want to be restricted just to cycling in Correze & the Auvergne, day rides can be arranged (with a 45m drive in the mini bus) a little further afield to visit towns such as Carennac and UNESCO listed Rocamadour in the Lot.

 The Upper Dordogne Gorges